Credentialed Transactions Developer Guide

 field value, from the successful response message.
 You must include the network transaction ID in subsequent MIT authorization requests in order to associate the CIT to the MIT.

-Simple Order Example: Authorizing Initial CIT Unscheduled COF Payments
+Simple Order Example: Customer-Initiated Unscheduled COF Payment with PAN

 Request